enhanced/enhanced.github.io/_posts/2016-02-12-Bristol-Buildout.md

 description: Initial post about the Bristol Head repeater buildout.
 This is the basic hardware list and links to more information.
 ---

-## n0pkt Bristol repeater buildout
+## Initial N0PKT Bristol Head Repeater Buildout Notes

 The following components are those that will be used to build the allstar linked repeater on Bristol Head in Mineral County, CO.
 The exact location can be seen on google earth at: http://goo.gl/cLpKuq